onoi/cache/README.md

 [![Packagist download count](https://poser.pugx.org/onoi/cache/d/total.png)](https://packagist.org/packages/onoi/cache)
 [![Dependency Status](https://www.versioneye.com/php/onoi:cache/badge.png)](https://www.versioneye.com/php/onoi:cache)

-A minimalistic cache interface that was part of the [Semantic MediaWiki][smw] code base and is now being deployed as independent library.
+A minimalistic cache adapter interface that was part of the [Semantic MediaWiki][smw] code base and is now being deployed as independent library.

 - Support for MediaWiki's `BagOStuff` cache interface
 - Support for the `Doctrine` cache interface
 - Provides a [LRU][lru] `FixedInMemoryCache` array cache to be used without any external dependency
 - Provides a `CompositeCache` to combine different cache instances and allow access through hierarchical iteration on a first-come first-served basis

 ## Requirements